How Martin Searle Solicitors assisted a nurse in leaving a toxic workplace with compensation.

 Once her claim had been issued, the Hospital instructed solicitors and a settlement agreement was offered immediately.

 Agnes agreed to accept a severance package based on six months’ pay and an agreed reference.
-We also secured an undertaking that the Hospital would not report Agnes to professional bodies or make derogatory comments about her.
+Our Settlement Agreement lawyers also secured an undertaking that the Hospital would not report Agnes to professional bodies or make derogatory comments about her.

 These terms of settlement protected Agnes’s good reputation that she had earned over many years, and enabled her to move into new employment straight away.